noflo/noflo.github.io/component/_posts/2013-07-12-noflo-strings-Replace.md

 ---

-    noflo = require "noflo"
+    noflo = require 'noflo'
-    _s = require "underscore.string"
+    _s = require 'underscore.string'

     class Replace extends noflo.Component

-      description: _s.clean "Given a fixed pattern and its replacement, replace all occurrences in the incoming template."
+      description: _s.clean 'Given a fixed pattern and its replacement, replace all occurrences in the incoming template.'

       constructor: ->
         @pattern = null
-        @replacement = ""
+        @replacement = ''

         @inPorts =
           in: new noflo.Port()